spine/spine.site/app/views/docs/views_jade.md

 ##Other Considerations

-To use jade templates you must include jade's [runtime.js](https://raw.github.com/visionmedia/jade/master/runtime.js).
+To use precompiled jade templates in the browser you must include jade's [runtime.js](https://raw.github.com/visionmedia/jade/master/runtime.js).
 In Hem you can add this a as a lib in your spine projects slug.json.